 The Court has successfully implemented a number of important reforms through the National Court Framework (NCF).
 The NCF is a fundamental reform of the Court and the way it operates.
 The key purpose of the NCF is to reinvigorate the Court's approach to case management by further modernising the Court's operations so that the Court is better placed to meet the demands of litigants and can operate as a truly national and international Court.
-The NCF reforms have focused on matters relevant to the work undertaken by the judges of the Court, including the allocation of case work to judges on a national basis, the organisation and management of the Court's work nationally through the introduction of nine National Practice Areas (NPAs), the introduction of a suite of new practice notes, including the Central Practice Note.
+The NCF reforms have focused on matters relevant to the work undertaken by the judges of the Court, including the allocation of case work to judges on a national basis, the organisation and management of the Court's work nationally through the introduction of nine National Practice Areas (NPAs), the introduction of a national duty system and the reform of the Court's practice and procedure through the introduction of a suite of new practice notes, including the Central Practice Note.
 The Court is now extending the NCF (and its core principles) to other broader and related areas of judicial and registrar work across both the FCA and the Federal Circuit Court (FCC) (general federal law), in its aim to ensure an efficient, effective and nationally consistent approach to the allocation and management of that work and to create opportunities for the advancement and career development of Judicial Registrars.